Damini2630/CoreBoard/README.md

-# CoreBoard

-# 🧑‍💼 Mini HR Performance Dashboard
+# 🧑‍💼 CoreBoard - The mini HR Performance Dashboard

 A modern HR management dashboard built with **Next.js App Router**, **Tailwind CSS**, and **React**, designed for HR managers to track employee performance, manage teams, and view detailed analytics.